OliviaLim123/iOS-Assignment3/README.md

  Warning!
- If you have any problem with the package dependency SPM, go to this link below https://stackoverflow.com/questions/67185817/package-resolved-file-is-corrupted-or-malformed
+ If you have any problem with the package dependency SPM, go to this link below: https://stackoverflow.com/questions/67185817/package-resolved-file-is-corrupted-or-malformed

+ The Package we use for this project: https://github.com/exyte/ActivityIndicatorView